offchan42/superkeras/README.md

   To use it without the need to understand too much details, you can use `PermutationalModule`.
+- `import superkeras.pointnet` to use `PointNet` architecture from the [PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation](https://arxiv.org/abs/1612.00593) paper.
 - `import superkeras.utils` to use some helper functions not related to `keras` e.g. `make_xy_3d` for converting a time-series `DataFrame` into a 3D data for ConvNets or LSTM.